 Keep in mind that it’s not just cash givings that are tax deductible.
 Donating some of your used goods to charities like Goodwill, Salvation Army, and others may also help reduce your bill.
 Most of the time it will be up to you to peg a value for your donations, but be ready to defend that figure just in case.
 For example the IRS says you must use the “fair market value” to determine your deduction.
 In other words, even if you paid $100 for a pair of jeans at the time, claiming they’re still worth that amount might be a stretch (no pun intended).
 Luckily, if you’re really lost, Goodwill does have a basic donation value guide you can apply or you can inquire about a similar resource at your charity of choice.

-Following the recent slump on Wall Street (including what amounts to a Christmas Eve massacre), chances are your stock portfolio has some losers at the moment.
+Although it’s been a fairly strong year on Wall Street overall, there’s still always the chance that you have some losers in your portfolio.
 If you want to let go of your shares and reduce your tax bill at the same time, you may consider selling them before the end of the year and counting them as capital losses.

 Not only can these losses be used to offset any capital gains you may have earned for the year but may also be able to offset taxable income.
 If your capital losses exceed your gains, you can deduct those losses from your income, up to $3,000 per year.
 However, if your losses are deeper than that, you can carry your losses forward, deducting up to the same $3,000 a year.

 Keep in mind, in order for losses to qualify for the current tax year, stocks will need to be sold on or before December 31st.
 On top of that, you cannot claim a loss on a stock if you repurchase the same stock fewer than 30 days after selling.
 So, if you offload your losers on December 31st, you can’t rebuy them until at least January 30th.